-The key challenge for all healthcare organizations is to ensure continuously improving, high-quality, safe, and compassionate healthcare.

-Taking about healthcare managers, we can define their position as authority role, as they make important decisions and shape the organization.
-Such decisions are related to recruitment and development of staff, implementation of new technologies, and allocation and spending of resources.
-Thomson stated that managers must consider two domains, external and internal (Thompson, 2007).
-These internal domains reflect the operations inside the organization, where managers have the most control.
+The key challenge for all healthcare organisations is to ensure a continuously improving, high quality, safe, and compassionate healthcare.
+However, the position of healthcare managers can be defined as an authority role since they make important decisions and shape the organization.
+Such decisions are related to recruitment and development of staff, implementation of new technologies, allocation, and spending of the resources.
+Thompson (2007) stated that managers must consider two domains, external and internal.
+These internal domains reflect the operations inside the organization, where managers have most control.

-Leadership is the most influential factor in the organizational culture, ensuring the necessary leadership behaviors, strategies, and qualities.
-Based on Haslam et al. (2020) almost all researchers reject pristine personality models of leadership, with most still advocating hybrid models in which the leader's defined, decontextualized personality is one of the most important components.
+Leadership is the most influential factor of the organisational culture, ensuring the necessary leadership behaviours, strategies, and qualities.
+Haslam et al. (2020) and majority of researchers reject pristine personality models of leadership, with most still advocating hybrid models in which the leaders refers to decontextualised personality as one of the most important components.
 In the case of leadership, there are several social and background factors that affect a leader's ability to impact others.
 Perhaps the most important of these are (a) the culture of the group being led and the culture of the wider society in which the group is located, (b) the nature of the institutions within which leadership takes place, and (c) the gender of the leaders themselves.
 Each of these factors is significant in its own right (Haslam et al., 2020).

 The leader should be regarded as a prototype within the group.
 Leaders are seen to be "doing it for us".
 Their actions must serve the interests of the group.
 Leaders are supposed to "shape us".
-They do not simply work within the constraints of pre-existing identities handed down to them by others, they rather, are actively engaged in shaping a community.
-They are actively engaged in shaping a shared understanding of 'who we are.
-A large part of their success comes from their ability to represent themselves in terms that match members' understanding within the group.
+They do not simply work within the constraints of pre-existing identities handed down to them by others, but they are rather actively engaged in shaping a community.
+They are actively engaged in shaping a shared understanding of 'who we are'.
+Therefore, a large part of their success comes from their ability to represent themselves in terms that match members' understanding within the group.
 It is argued that leaders need to "make us matter".
-The point of leadership is not simply to express what the group thinks, it is to translate the group's ideals, values, and priorities into reality.
-What counts as success depends on how the group thinks reality should be shaped and to clarify what a leader actually needs to do to be successful.
-This is all the more important because societies are currently facing enormous challenges.
-With various global developments military technology, religious extremism, political conflict, environmental degradation, etc. - the difference between the right and the wrong kind of leadership is rightly said to be changing everything in the world.
-Instead, the world, in this case, Hungary and Serbia need leaders who not only have the right goals but who can motivate people to support them.
+The point of leadership is not simply to express what the group thinks, but it is to translate the group's ideals, values, and priorities into reality.
+What counts as success depends on how the group thinks reality should be shaped and to clarify what a leader needs to do to become successful.
+This is even more important because societies are currently facing enormous challenges.
+With various global developments - military extremism, political religious conflict, environmental technology, degradation, etc. - the difference between the right and the wrong kind of leadership is rightly said to be changing everything in the world.
+Instead, the world, in this case Hungary and Serbia, needs leaders who not only have the right goals, but who can motivate people to support them.
 It needs arguments that are based less on opinion and more on solid scientific evidence (Haslam et al., 2020).
-And the identity of the leader plays an extremely important role in shaping and interpreting this.
+Also, the identity of the leader plays an extremely important role in shaping and interpreting this.
 It is crucial to understand who they are and who they want to be.
-Not only social identity but also a sense of national belonging and political convictions help him to do this.
+Not only social identity but also a sense of national belonging and political convictions would help him to do this.